 - 6.7.
-Full details of the Data Protection Officers' responsibilities are set out in their job descriptions. - 6.8.
+Full details of the Data Protection Officers' responsibilities are set out in their job descriptions. - Commented [J2]: Are they?

+- 6.8.
 At Chadsgrove, there are two Data Protection Officers - Mark Loveday for the Main School mwl13@chadsgrove.worcs.sch.uk - Angela Macvie for the Teaching School amm56@chadsgrove.worcs.sch.uk - 6.9.
 Both Data Protection Officers can be contacted via the main school office 01527 871511